dagbja/sdk-nrf/README.rst

 Switches and Buttons
 ********************

-The switches are currently unused.

 The buttons are used to control the behaviour of the client as follows:

+* Switch 1 is currently unused.

+* Switch 2 in left position controls LwM2M registration:
-* Button 1: Update server if registered.
+** Button 1: Update server if registered.
 Register server if not registered.
-* Button 2: Deregister server if registered.
+** Button 2: Deregister server if registered.
 Reset if if not registered.

+* Switch 2 in right position controls system functions:
+** Button 1: Factory reset and reboot.
+** Button 2: System shutdown.

 LED states